SoaringMoon/WaifuNetwork/Archive/Threads/Datasets for Training AI.md

 You can now test the system by running the following command:

 ./unit-test --reporter=spec
 If everything passes, congratulations!
-MeTA seems to be working on your system.[/code] https://meta-toolkit.org/setup-guide.html#arch-linux-build-guide
+MeTA seems to be working on your system.``` https://meta-toolkit.org/setup-guide.html#arch-linux-build-guide

 # 11